Impact Evaluation Manager (BBC Children in Need)

-BBC Children in Need are currently looking for an Insight Manager (Impact Evaluation) for a permanent contract based in Salford or London.
+BBC Children in Need are currently looking for an Impact Evaluation Manager for a permanent contract based in Salford or London.

 BBC Children in Need exists to make a positive difference to the lives of disadvantaged children and young people across the UK.
 Our refreshed objectives and activities will ensure the impact we have on children’s lives is front and centre of the work the charity undertakes over and above the projects and services we fund.